SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 1. That the amount in the attestation is less than Alice’s balance.
 2. The attestation is a valid attestation that binds *s* to Bob (transaction sender)’s Ethereum address.
-3. That the signature is correct.
+3. That the signatures is correct.
 4. *c=H(s, s', t)* and verifies that *s<sup>d</sup>=t\*s'<sup>c</sup>*
+5. That the cheque is still valid.

 If all predicates are satisfied, emits the pay to Bob.